 The jet engine bunkers, however, are still out there and hidden away in the woods of the Quehanna Wild Area.

-While the two bunkers are relatively close to each other, the southern bunker is the easiest to reach.
+While the two bunkers are relatively close to each other, they require two separate hikes to reach.

 Remnants of the site’s industrial past can be found scattered through this field, and it’s interesting walking around to see what can be found.

-However, what makes this spot cool is just the chance to legally visit an abandoned place in Pennsylvania that has connections to both the US military and our nuclear past.
-It’s also fascinating to see how nature has begun to reclaim a site that was so heavily damaged, first by logging, and then by nuclear testing.
+While there isn’t a ton left to see at the abandoned nuclear jet bunkers sites, what makes these spots cool is the chance to legally visit an abandoned place in Pennsylvania that has connections to both the US military and our nuclear past.
+It’s also fascinating to see how nature has begun to reclaim sites that were so heavily damaged, first by logging and then by nuclear testing.

 So, if you’re looking for something interesting to do in the Quehanna Wild Area, don’t miss the abandoned jet engine bunkers.